NC_temp1034: Impact Analyses and Decision Strategies for Agricultural Research

 The need as indicated by stakeholders

-This project serves a diverse range of stakeholders, including policymakers engaged in the design and implementation of public policy related to agricultural research and development (R&D) and the adoption and utilization of new agricultural technologies, as well as others who are affected by new agricultural technologies—from farmers and others engaged in the value chains of U.S. agriculture through to American consumers and those who advocate for environmental quality and conservation.
+This project serves a diverse range of agricultural sector stakeholders, including producers, trade associations, natural resource managers, environmental groups, consumer groups input suppliers, processors and policymakers engaged in the design and implementation of public policy related to agricultural research and development (R&D) and the adoption and utilization of new agricultural technologies, as well as others who are affected by new agricultural technologies.
+This ranges from farmers, ranchers, and others engaged in the total supply chains of U.S. agriculture spanning from input suppliers through to American consumers and those who advocate for environmental quality and conservation.
 Ultimately, every American is a stakeholder in this project.

 Agricultural R&D and innovation are essential features of the economy.
-They are central to maintaining access to food at reasonable costs in the face of increasing demand, by increasing yields and thus the productivity of our limited land and water resources.
+They are central to maintaining access to food at reasonable costs in the face of increasing demand, by increasing yields, preserving the environment and thus the productivity and sustainability of our limited land and water resources.
 R&D and innovation also increase product quality and the value-added of agriculture.
-Innovation reduces the risks and increases the resilience of agriculture in the face of plant and animal diseases, wildfires, weather events, pandemics, and trade disruptions.
+Innovation reduces the risks and increases the resilience of agriculture in the face of plant and animal diseases, wildfires, weather events, pandemics, and trade disruptions plus increase the environmental friendliness of agriculture.

-This project serves its stakeholders by conducting studies of agricultural innovation systems and by developing models and measures of the economic consequences of past and prospective changes in the technologies used on farms, and the role of public policy in facilitating those changes.
-These studies enable the stakeholders in U.S. agriculture to better understand how agricultural R&D contributes to the development and diffusion of new technologies that will help American farmers adapt to changes in their decision-making environments.
-Understanding and adapting to new technologies is a cross-cutting issue because of the diversity of factors that farmers and other stakeholders in U.S. agriculture face.
+This project serves its stakeholders by conducting studies of agricultural innovation systems and by developing models and measures of the economic consequences of past and prospective changes in the technologies used on farms, and the role of public and private R&D policy in facilitating those changes.
+These studies enable the stakeholders in U.S. agriculture to better understand how agricultural R&D contributes to the development and diffusion of new technologies that will help American farmers adapt to changes in their decision-making environments plus maintain the sustainability of agriculture into the future.
+Understanding and adapting to new technologies is a cross-cutting issue because of the difference of factors that farmers and other stakeholders in U.S. agriculture face plus the need to manage our scarce land and water resources in a sustainable fashion.

 Various initiatives at the state, regional, and national level have emphasized the importance of research, extension, and technology transfer in helping farmers adapt to diverse changes they are facing.
 In this context, stakeholder groups have called for social science research to address various issues related to the economics of agricultural R&D and innovation.
 These issues can be divided into four broad, yet closely interrelated, areas related to agricultural R&D, innovation, and technology, each with a number of pressing questions: